neondatabase/website/content/docs/functions/extract.md

 (1 row)
 ```

-Further, for non-normalized intervals, the extracted values may not be as expected.
-For example:
+Additionally, it should be noted that for non-normalized intervals, the extracted values may not be as expected.

+A **normalized interval** automatically converts large units into their equivalent higher units.
+For example, an interval of `14 months` is normalized to `1 year 2 months` because 12 months make a year.

+A **non-normalized interval** keeps the units as specified, without converting to higher units.
+This is useful when you want to keep intervals in the same unit (like months or minutes) for easier manipulation or calculation.

+When extracting values from non-normalized intervals, Postgres returns the remainder after converting to the next higher unit.
+This can lead to results that might seem counter-intuitive if you expect direct conversion without accounting for normalization.

+For example, consider this query and its output:

 ```sql
 SELECT